-- Determine and narrate if the participant is work registration exempt or mandatory. - Determine and narrate if the participant meets any exemptions from the SNAP Time Limit. - Explain to work registration mandatory ABAWD participants what their responsibilities are (see Mandatory Work Registration) as a work registrant. - Explain to ABAWDs not exempt from the SNAP Time Limit that they have the choice of receiving SNAP without fulfilling the special ABAWD work-related activities for three-months, or that they may choose to do the special workrelated activities and not be limited to three months of SNAP during the three year time clock. - Complete, review, and give a copy of the Simplify Reporting Systems for Ablebodied adults without dependents (ABAWD) (DHS 854) and the SNAP Employment and Training Programs Rights and Responsibilities (DHS 7280F); - Refer all ABAWDs living in a time limit area to OED if they are not exempt from the SNAP time limit and not completing the 80 hours by working in a paid or unpaid job.
-This is a formal referral and the department creates an appointment in iMatchSkills Scheduling tool and provides the participant with an appointment notice (date, time, address of appointment). - Creates a non-JOBS TRACS plan - PE step if meeting no activity hours on their own - BF step if working in a paid or unpaid job 80 hours a month (no referral to contractor) - PE and BF step if working but less than 80 hours a month and still need a referral to contractor to fulfill the monthly requirement. - Review the non-JOBS TRACS plan monthly of all ABAWDs not exempt from the SNAP time limit to determine if the individual is performing the assigned workrelated activities.
-The names of these ABAWDs will appear on the monthly ABAWD list in the BI Center (SNAP 2059); - Also, review each month the list of persons turning 18 next month (SNAP 2060).
+- Determine and narrate if the participant is work registration exempt or mandatory. - Determine and narrate if the participant meets any exemptions from the SNAP time limit. - Explain to work registration mandatory ABAWD participants what their responsibilities are (see Mandatory work registrants) as a work registrant. - Explain to ABAWDs not exempt from the SNAP time limit that they have the choice of receiving SNAP without fulfilling the special ABAWD work-related activities for three months, or that they may choose to do the special work-related activities and not be limited to three months of SNAP during the three- year time clock. - Complete, review and give a copy of the Simplify Reporting Systems for Able-Bodied Adults Without Dependents (ABAWD) (DHS 0854) and the SNAP Employment and Training Programs Rights and Responsibilities (DHS 7280F). - Refer all ABAWDs living in a time limit area to OED if they are not exempt from the SNAP time limit and not completing the 80 hours by working in a paid or unpaid job.
+This is a formal referral; SSP creates an appointment in iMatchSkills Scheduling tool and provides the participant with an appointment notice (date, time, address of appointment). - Creates a non-JOBS TRACS plan - PE step if meeting no activity hours on their own - BF step if working in a paid or unpaid job 80 hours a month (no referral to contractor) - PE and BF step if working but less than 80 hours a month and still need a referral to contractor to fulfill the monthly requirement. - Review the non-JOBS TRACS plan monthly of all ABAWDs not exempt from the SNAP time limit to determine if the individual is performing the assigned work-related activities.
+The names of these ABAWDs will appear on the monthly ABAWD list in the BI Center (SNAP 2059). - Also, review each month the list of persons turning 18 next month (SNAP 2060).
 All persons in these SNAP households are becoming ABAWDs in a month.
-Determine if they are exempt from the SNAP time limit and if not, refer to OED so they may begin to participate in the work-related activities. - Apply and lift countable months, as appropriate, and send proper notice. - Duties of the contractors: - Assess the participant, which includes a review of work history; - Write an ABAWD non-JOBS case plan;
+Determine if they are exempt from the SNAP time limit and, if not, refer to Oregon Employment Department so they may begin to participate in the workrelated activities. - Apply and lift countable months, as appropriate, and send proper notice.

-- Refer the ABAWD to in-house or outside work-related activities; - Refer to appropriate community work-related training or seminar opportunities; - Refer to possible job openings; - o Identify the need for Support Services and pay as agreed with the district; - Provide ongoing case management services to the ABAWD; - Track participant participation and report to department each month.
+- Duties of the contractors: - Assess the participant, which includes a review of work history. - Write an ABAWD non-JOBS case plan. - Refer the ABAWD to in-house or outside work-related activities. - Refer to appropriate community work-related training or seminar opportunities. - Refer to possible job openings. - o Identify the need for support services and pay as agreed with the district. - Provide ongoing case management services to the ABAWD. - Track participant participation and report to SSP each month.